HL7/fhir-us-ph-library/input/pagecontent/StructureDefinition-us-ph-triggering-valueset-intro.md

-It is based on the [US Public Health ValueSet](StructureDefinition-us-ph-valueset.html) and **SHALL** have a useContext type of triggering.
+It is based on the [US Public Health ValueSet](StructureDefinition-us-ph-valueset.html) and has a useContext type of triggering.